vespolina/vespolina-sandbox/README.rst

 General Info
 ------------

-The purpose of this project is to create an expandable Symfony2 based ecommerce platform, built on interchangeable bundles that can be used independently of Vespolina, all managed by a configurable workflow process and whenever possible, using established standards.
+The purpose of this project is to create an expandable Symfony2 based ecommerce platform, built on interchangeable bundles that can be used independently of Vespolina, all managed by configurable processes and whenever possible, using established standards.

 State of the Project
 --------------------

 Vespolina is in early stages.
 We are currently in the progress of developing a sandbox which uses several Vespolina bundles.
+A demo is available on [try.vespolina.org]: http://try.vespolina.org with several deployed use cases.

 Some of the bundles are already been used in production.
 Information about basic functionality can be found on the [wiki][vespolina_wiki] .
 We love to hear your comments on our current understanding of different ecommerce scenarios.
 You can find more information on the wiki such as use cases and process flow diagrams.